rubiin/projecto/README.md

 Projecto opens up your project folder in your specified editors.

-# Installaion
+# Installation

-Make sure golang s installed on your machine.
+Make sure golang is installed on your machine.
 After that you can run the command to install :

 `go install https://github.com/rubiin/projecto@latest`